aliallam123/AWS-MLE-Specialty/Section 2 - Data Engineering/07 - Amazon FSx.md

   - ZFS workloads → FSx for OpenZFS
 - Know deployment types for Lustre: scratch (temp, max perf) vs persistent (replicated, reliable)
 - FSx integrates with on-prem and AWS via VPN/Direct Connect/private connections

+Exam Checklist:

+You have to know how to tell the difference between the 4 different types of FSx